Heron Cottage in Itteringham

-Private parking within the garden for 1 car – bike & equipment store.
+Private parking within the garden for 1 - 2 cars – bike & equipment store.

-This deceptively spacious cosy cottage sits midway between the hamlet of Itteringham Common and the Great Wood of Blickling, overlooking water meadows grazed by Hereford cows.
+This deceptively spacious cosy cottage sits midway between the hamlet of Itteringham Common and the Great Wood of National Trust Blickling, overlooking water meadows close to the River Bure.

 There are superb walks from the door in all directions - through conservation meadows or across parkland to the National Trust's flagship Blickling Hall, café and timeless pub.
-Explore the grass parks, woodland and lakeside trails or wander along to the Walpole Arms pub and beyond to the well stocked Itteringham village shop, delicatessen and tiny café.
+Explore the grass parks, woodland and lakeside trails or wander along to the the well stocked Itteringham village shop, delicatessen and tiny café.